bbauska/W3Cx-1of5-CSS.0x/README.md

 In fact, the homepage rotates between different designs.

-Let\'s take a closer look.
+Let&#39;s take a closer look.
 If I right-click, I can view the source and I can actually look at the HTML behind this Web page.

 I can even comment here and inspect all of the different items, and if I click through, I can find this h1 tag.

-That\'s where the text, CSS Zen Garden, is coming from.
+That&#39;s where the text, CSS Zen Garden, is coming from.

-The HTML is here on the left, and here on the right, there\'s a ton of style associated with it.
+The HTML is here on the left, and here on the right, there&#39;s a ton of style associated with it.

 In fact, if I scroll through, I can even find the color.

-Just to be sure that this h1 tag is corresponding to this title, let\'s change the color.
-Let\'s try purple.
+Just to be sure that this h1 tag is corresponding to this title, let&#39;s change the color.
+Let&#39;s try purple.

 Oh yeah!
-That\'s looks alright.
+That&#39;s looks alright.
 Not great.

 But I definitely am sure that this text corresponds to this HTML tag corresponds to this CSS.

-In fact, let\'s take a look at what it's like without any CSS.
+In fact, let&#39;s take a look at what it's like without any CSS.

 If I come here to the head, I can actually delete the link to the CSS, and now I have a pure HTML Web site.
 In fact, look at how my style is deleted.